(fermentation)

 (2024)

-Lactobacillus Acidophilus are acid-loving milk bacteria and instrumental in the lacto-fermentation of food and beverages, they also play a pivotal role in several beneficial microbial processes in the body.
-They have an antagonistic effect on the Salmonella and Staphylococcus bacteria and they are fundamental to maintaining a healthy and stable vaginal flora for example.
-Both the L. Acidophilus bacteria and the process of lacto-fermentation are fascinating in their capacity to bring a wide range of seemingly disparate topics in close proximity to each other.
-Some intersections are less straightforward than others like let’s say, pickled cucumbers and vaginal health or kombucha and anaerobic physical exercise.
+When I started to engage with fermentation, I instantly got immersed in microbiology and its complex histories and recent groundbreaking revelations.
+A rich volume of recent research has pointed out how a bacterially diverse microbiome is fundamental for our thriving as a species.
+One example of this is the crucial gut-brain axis, which connects microbial health in the gut to mental well-being.
+Lactobacillus Acidophilus are acid-loving milk bacteria and instrumental in the lacto-fermentation of food and beverages; they also play a pivotal role in several beneficial microbial processes in the body.
+They have an antagonistic effect on the Salmonella and Staphylococcus bacteria, and they are fundamental to maintaining a healthy and stable vaginal flora, for example.
+The L. Acidophilus bacteria and the process of lacto-fermentation are fascinating in their capacity to bring a wide range of seemingly disparate topics close to each other.
+Some intersections are less straightforward than others, like, let’s say, pickled cucumbers and vaginal health or kombucha and anaerobic physical exercise.

-The exhibition Recovery Drink! takes as its point of departure the history of microbiology by looking at anthropologist and biologist César E. Giraldo Herrera’s claim that the field of microbiology and how we understand it today is heavily formed by shamanism, pre-contact Amerindian indigenous, knowledge practices.
-Along these lines, Giraldo Herrera points out that shamanism has more in common with microbiology than spirits and souls and says: ”Europeans dismissed the epistemology of shamans and described their experiences as the result of delusions derived from the malfunction of the brain induced by mind-altering substances”.
+The exhibition Recovery Drink! takes as its point of departure the history of microbiology by looking at anthropologist and biologist César E. Giraldo Herrera’s claim that the field of microbiology and how we understand it today is heavily formed by shamanism, pre-contact Amerindian indigenous knowledge practices.
+Along these lines, Giraldo Herrera points out that shamanism has more in common with microbiology than spirits and souls and says: ”Europeans dismissed the epistemology of shamans and described their experiences as the result of delusions derived from the malfunction of the brain induced by mind-altering substances”.1 Eurocentric misinterpretations like these were made by monks and missionaries in the history of colonialism.
+When engaging with microbiology and fermentation, it’s hard to look past claims like Giraldo Hererras, knowing that colonization practices worldwide have used and are using epistemicide (the annihilation of knowledge) as its modus operandi.

 In Recovery Drink!
-I wrestle with some of these topics conceptually and materially in a staged setting where words and worlds become entangled, and meaning is unstable.
+I wrestle with some of these topics conceptually and materially in a staged setting where words and worlds become entangled and meaning is unstable.

 (Access the sound work here!)